maykinmedia/djangocms-export-page/README.rst

 Requirements
 ------------

-* Python 3.4 or above
+* Python 3.11 or above
-* setuptools 30.3.0 or above
-* Django 1.11 or above
+* Django 3.2 or above
-* Django CMS 3.4.6 or above
+* Django CMS 4.1 or above

 Install